Last Updated on July 30, 2021 by Kelly Thoreson

 Here are some helpful resources for learning how to use the keyword research tools listed above:

-If you’re ready to really tackle SEO (I suggest you start as soon as possible), consider taking Stupid Simple SEO.
-I’ve taken the course and it is worth every penny.
+If you’re ready to really tackle SEO enroll in Stupid Simple SEO.
+I’ve taken the course and it is worth every penny!

 Related reading: How to Slay Self-Doubt in Writing & Publish Blog Posts Like a Boss

 #3: Decide on a Post Purpose

 Don’t waste your time writing posts with no end goal.